libre-tube/LibreTube/README.md

 YouTube has an extremely invasive [privacy policy](https://support.google.com/youtube/answer/10364219) which relies on using user data in unethical ways.
 They store a lot of your personal data - ranging from ideas, music taste, content, political opinions, and much more than you think.

-This project is aimed at improving the users' privacy by being independent from Google and bypassing their data collection.
+LibreTube aims at improving the users' privacy by being independent from Google and bypassing their data collection as much as possible.
+The app only sends the minimum amount of data necessary to ensure that the app works, e.g. it only loads the YouTube-video you want to play without tracking your behavior when using the app.

-Therefore, the app is using the [Piped API](https://github.com/TeamPiped/Piped), which uses proxies to circumvent Google's data collection and includes some other additional features.

 If you have questions or need help, please make sure to read the [FAQ](https://libre-tube.github.io/#faq) before asking for help at the community channels.
 The [Matrix room](https://matrix.to/#/#LibreTube:matrix.org) is considered as the main communication channel, all other forums or social media accounts are maintained by volunteers from the community but not the developer(s).